COCS4950G7/COSC4950/Use Case 1.md

   + 1c1.
 Program moves directly to input and mode selection screen.

 * 4a.
 User has selected Brute Force cracking
   + 4a1.
-No further action is required.
+Program requests hash type.
 * 4b.
 User has selected dictionary cracking
   + 4b1.
 Program requests dictionary file.
-  + 4b2.
+  + 4b2. program request hash type.
+  + 4b3.
 If no file is available, program cannot continue.
 * 4c.
 User has selected Rainbow Table cracking
   + 4c1.
 Program requests rainbow table file.
   + 4c2.
 If no file is available, user may generate a rainbow table.